manolitto/openvlex2/bases/README.md

 1. Print one lower part and one upper part of your chosen size.

-2. Turn the upper part over and insert 5mm magnetic balls into the round holes of the upper part.
+2. Turn the upper part over and insert 5 mm magnetic balls into the round holes of the upper part.

 3. Apply (super) glue, but be careful not to soil the magnetic balls.